jbmokuz/pocket-monster-of-the-week/README.md

 Pokemon can only hold one item at a time (including key items).

+Here are some examples.

 * Standard Berry - Heals 1 harm and is consumed
 * Miracle Berry - Heals any status condition and is consumed
 * Gem - Deals 1 extra harm on hit and is consumed
 * Mail - A letter

-## Shiny Pokemon
+## Misc Character creation

-* During character creation roll 2d20s.
-If you roll 2 nat 20s, your Pokemon is shiny.
+* During character creation roll 5d6.
+If you roll all the same number, your Pokemon is shiny.
 Has no effect on stats, but could be mentioned by other Pokemon

+* Also pick a level between 15 to 30 (inclusive).
+It has no effect on your stats, but you know could matter somehow

+* If you pokemon Species can fly (and is not already get the passive **Flying**), you replace your first passive with the following passive.

+**Lesser Flying** You can fly freely up to 10ft.
+Beyond that, you may also atempt to fly in (but only in resonable conditions) by rolling **Cool**

+10+ You can fly to where you want to go

+7-9: You fly with some trouble.
+Either you don't quite get to where you are going or it takes you a long time.

+Miss: you fail fantastically and end up somewhere you don’t want to be